-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's episode of GST Daily.
-This is episode number 131, and it is Create, so what we're going to do is we're going to learn how to create videos that you can use for your sales copy, and also for your ads that are on Facebook and LinkedIn, or YouTube, or wherever your ads live.
+Welcome to today’s GSDdaily episode number 131, and it is Create.
+We’re going to learn how to create videos that you can use for your sales copy, and also for your ads that are on Facebook and LinkedIn, or YouTube, or wherever your ads live.

 There are some simple things, some simple tweaks, and create simple videos that I use that have helped my workflow to the point where … For me, if I don’t have a good workflow, it doesn’t get done.
 If this video, this standing desk, was not here, I probably wouldn’t be doing live streams, because literally, I can just step up, hit Play, and I’m broadcasting, so it’s a nice, simple setup.
 Over the last four or five months, I’ve refined the set up a couple of times, just to make it a little bit simpler, a little bit more pain-free when it comes to turning everything on, going live, and then continuing with the day.